pgolovkin/pgolovkin/README.md

 ### Hi there 👋 My name is Pavel

-## I'm a Project Lead at blockchain ecosystem
+## I'm a Project Lead in the blockchain ecosystem

 - 🚀 My main project now is Omni Enterprise (WIP)
 - 📈 I'm improving my management skills